Characters of Holby City: Sam Kennedy

-Collette Brown plays Sam Kennedy, an SHO who appears from series three, episode 19 until series four, episode 45.
+Colette Brown plays Sam Kennedy, an SHO who appears from series three, episode 19 until series four, episode 45.
 Sam meets registrar Alex Adams in the hospital bar.
 They sleep together, and the next morning discover they are colleagues.
 They begin a relationship, but he leaves because he discovers she was secretly buying him drink doubles which caused him to knock a child over.

-She began dating consultant Ric Griffin, who doesn't show up at their wedding.
+She began dating consultant Ric Griffin, who does not show up at their wedding.
 Sam tells the parents of a young boy that the operation he is due to have is unsafe.
 The parents remove their child from the hospital and his condition worsens.
 He is re-admitted and taken to theatre, but dies.
 When Anton Meyer discovers Sam advised the parents to withdraw their son, she is forced to leave the hospital, but exacts her revenge by telling the press about Meyer's "unsafe" operations.